Erotemic/ibeis/README.rst

    python dev/reset_dbs.py

 Which will ensure that the test datasets are downloaded and in a clean state.
+If you don't have a "workdir" set, it will ask you for one.
+A workdir is where IBEIS will store your databases by default.
+Also note that it downloads the data from an IPFS gateway, which may be slow and require several attempts before it works.

 Once you have the test data you can use the ``run_doctests.sh`` or ``run_tests.py`` script to execute the system tests.